vekatze/neut/book/src/terms.md

 ## `on`

-`let x on y = e1 in e2` can be used to introduce noetic values in specific scope.
+`let x on y = e1 in e2` can be used to introduce noetic values in a specific scope.

 ### Example